yownas/RuinedFooocus/readme.md

 ## Thanks

+This codebase is a fork from the original amazing work by [lllyasviel](https://github.com/lllyasviel/Fooocus/discussions/117) The wonderful [MoonRide](https://github.com/MoonRide303/Fooocus-MRE) who also maintains an amazing fork!
 The codebase starts from an odd mixture of [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
 (And they both use GPL license.)

 ## Update Log